GogaSam/forexadel/Task4/README.md

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/part1.PNG)

 ## Part 2
-we have to run a hello world container which is very easy to do we just type `docker run hello-world` and docker works fine.
+we have to ssh into our machine and run a hello world container, it is very easy to do we just type `docker run hello-world`
+in our secure shell and docker works fine.

 ![alt text](https://task-4-exadel-yeah.s3.eu-central-1.amazonaws.com/part2.PNG)